haarg-contrib/Archive-Tar/README.md

 my ($tar_path, $phys_path, $type) = $arch->list_next();
 ```

-Returns the next item in the tarfile.
+Returns the next item in the tar file.
 It returns a list of three scalars:
-the relative path of the item in the tarfile, the physical path
+the relative path of the item in the tar file, the physical path
 to the unpacked file or directory on disk, and the type of the entry
 (f=file, d=directory, l=symlink).
 Note that by default,
 **Archive::Tar::Wrapper** won't display directories, unless the `dirs`